bvm/bvm/README.md

 Low effort:

-1. `bvm install <binary name>` - Upgrade to the latest version based on the registries.
-2. Ability to list versions of a binary in the registries.
+1. Ability to list versions of a binary in the registries.
-3. List 10 most similar versions found when calling `bvm install <binary-name> <version>`
+2. List 10 most similar versions found when calling `bvm install <binary-name> <version>`
-4. Ability to get url of version from registry.
+3. Ability to get url of version from registry.
+4. Perhaps rename "registry" to something else since it's a binary per registry.
+5. Document why there won't be support for multiple binaries per registry (open an issue and write it in there).
+6. Output the binary owner/name, description (add), and recent versions after adding a registry.
+7. Urls should be `url::Url`.
+Versions should be `semver::Version`.

 Medium effort: